 In order to understand how we make a custom fixed price project successful, let’s take a closer look at the software product development process, with specific details related to this contract type.

 1. A fixed price project is never started without fully documented requirements:

-• Product specification, where all requirements are described in detail.
+- Product specification, where requirements are described in detail.

 2. After the requirements are elaborated and approved, the contractor receives an offer of implementation, which typically includes type of collaboration, goals, a fixed scope divided into milestones with indicated intermediate results, scheduling of work and payments, possible risks and ways of solving them, terms of acceptance, and procedure of work with change requests.

-3. A pre-payment is conducted to show the Client's commitment, which typically is 50%.
-The further payments are due upon achieving each milestone.
+3. A pre-payment is conducted.
+Typically it amounts to 50%.
+Further payments are due upon achieving each milestone.

-4. The result of each milestone is an intermediate product build with implemented features that is provided to the Client in order to track the progress.
+4. The result of each milestone is an intermediate product build with implemented features.
+It is provided to the Client in order to track the progress.

 6. The penultimate milestone results in the alpha build with all the features being implemented.
 The team makes sure that the product works properly on a test server.

 7. The final milestone is refinement and polishing.
 It results in the beta build (the final build).
 The product is put into the Client’s actual work environment on a production server.
 The product starts its work with real users and real data.

 8. After the Client is provided with the final build, the acceptance period begins.
 During this time, the Client checks the product according to the approved acceptance criteria and sends feedback to the contractor.
 The acceptance period usually lasts 5 days.
 If there is a bug on an approved test device, or a mismatch with the checklists is found, it is corrected by the contractor and the Client does not pay any additional costs.
 The time spent on these fixes is not included in the acceptance period.